Old Haverford Friends Meetinghouse

-Old Haverford Friends Meetinghouse is a historic Quaker meeting house at 235 East Eagle Road in Oakmont, Delaware County, Pennsylvania, United States.
+The Old Haverford Friends Meetinghouse is a historic Quaker meeting house at 235 East Eagle Road in Oakmont, Delaware County, Pennsylvania, United States.

+History

 The burial ground attached to Old Haverford Friends Meetinghouse was laid out in 1684.
 In 1688, the log meetinghouse was built.
-Later, a stone meetinghouse was subsequently completed in 1700.
+A stone meetinghouse was subsequently completed in 1700.
 It is believed that the southern portion of the meetinghouse, with its rougher masonry, is the original stone building.
-William Penn preached here soon after construction was complete and often attended worship.
-The northern portion of the building was expanded in 1800.
+It cost an estimated £158 pounds sterling to construct (£28,873.99 in 2026).
+William Penn preached there soon after construction was complete and often attended worship.
+The northern portion of the building was expanded in 1800, being made more "commodious and comfortable."

+Congregation

+Despite holding meetings as early 1684, the congregation was formally founded in 1693, chartered by trustees including John Bevan, who had a plaque at the location dedicated to him in 1927.

-Old Haverford Friends Meeting is an active faith community and center for worship.
+Old Haverford Friends Meeting is an active faith community and center for worship, although does not see the numbers of attendance it did in the 18th and 19th centuries.